learn-co-curriculum/phase-3-ruby-remote-data-practice-scraping/README.md

 html = open('http://www.google.com')
 ```

-stores the HTML of Google into a variable called html.
+stores the HTML of Google into a variable, `html`.
 (More specifically, it
 actually stores the HTML in a temporary file that we can then call read on to
 get the raw HTML.
 We won't worry about that here though.)